system76/tech-docs/src/models/meer8/repairs.md

 ### Steps to replace the thermal paste:

 1. Follow the steps above to [remove the bottom panel](#removing-the-bottom-panel), [remove the M.2 drive](#replacing-an-m2-drive), [unplug the wireless card](#replacing-the-wireless-card), [remove the motherboard](#removing-the-motherboard), and [remove the fan](#replacing-the-fan).
-2. Loosen the four heatsink screws in order, starting with #1, then #2, #3, and #4.
+2. Loosen the four heatsink screws in the order of the stamped numbers, starting with #1, then #2, #3, and #4.
     - The screws are attached and will not completely separate from the heatsink.

 ![Heatsink screws](./img/heatsink-screws.webp)

 3. Gently lift the heatsink off of the motherboard.
 4. Using a paper towel, clean the old thermal paste off of the heatsink and CPU.
 You may also use a small amount of rubbing alcohol if the old paste is dried or difficult to remove.

 ![Heatsink and motherboard after cleaning](./img/thermal-paste-removal.webp)